potpiejimmy/dncash-io/README.md

 2. __Cash API__: The Cash API is used by secure cash devices such as ATMs and cash registers.
 It provides methods to verify, lock and confirm cash tokens with the service.
 3. __Clearing API__: The Clearing API provides access to account clearing information to be used for settlement processes.

+## Live Demo

+Go to https://dncash.dnpv-serv.de, use dncash/nixdorf as landing page credentials.

 ## Development Setup

 dncash-io is based on Node.js and Express.
 It is written in Typescript.
 It uses a MySQL-compatible database as its main data storage.